6 Incredible Examples of Urban Infill

 Kaiser Permanente is bringing a state-of-the-art, 1.2 million square foot medical center campus to the Railyards.

-The AJ, the first mixed-use residential project at The Railyards, is under construction and now taking sign-ups for its interest list.
-The six-story mixed-use project includes 303 residential units, including 61 affordable apartments, on top of 3,800 square feet of first-floor retail space.
+The first residents are moving into The AJ in 2024, a six-story mixed-use project with 303 residential units, including 61 affordable apartments, on top of 3,800 first-floor retail space.

 Urban Infill Development is Smart Growth